CaldasGSM/zson/readme.md

 A structure that holds a parsed value, indicating it's type or `JsonTypeInvalid` if a parsing or enumeration error as occurred.

-if `JsonResult.Success` equals 0  The `Error` element will point to a string containing a description and `Index` will point to the index of teh input at which the parsing failed. if `JsonResult.Success` is any other value the `InitialSize` and `EndSize` will have the start and end buffer sizes, which will give you an idea of the "compression" achieved and `EndSize` can be used to allocate a new buffer for long time persistance.
+if `JsonResult.Success` equals 0  The `Error` element will point to a string containing a description and `Index` will point to the index of the input at which the parsing failed. if `JsonResult.Success` is any other value the `InitialSize` and `EndSize` will have the start and end buffer sizes, which will give you an idea of the "compression" achieved and `EndSize` can be used to allocate a new buffer for long time persistance.
 The `RootObject` will have the parsed value, the should be checked against its type before usage.